aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/convert-slide/_index.md

 {{% /alert %}}

-This Java code demonstrates the conversion process for a slide with notes and comments:
+This Javascript code demonstrates the conversion process for a slide with notes and comments:

 ```javascript
     var pres = new  aspose.slides.Presentation("PresentationNotesComments.pptx");